What are non-adjusting events?

 Do non-adjusting events change the financial statement numbers?

 No. Non-adjusting events add disclosures only.
-The amounts in the financial statements stay as they are.
+The amounts in the FS stay as they are.
 IAS 10.21 requires disclosure of the nature of the event and an estimate of its financial effect (or a statement that the estimate cannot be made).
 The disclosure obligation applies only when the event is material.

 Can a non-adjusting event affect the going concern basis?